 2009 - Sheldon Weinbaum, PhD

-- Nominee's CV, provide individuals CV for individual nomination type or representative's CV for project or organization/institution nomination type.
+- The nominee's CV for individual nomination, or the representative's CV for project, organization, or institution nominations.

-c.
-How does the work conform to and support the goal of increasing diversity in biomedical engineering (provide examples)?
+- Examples to show how the work supports the goal of increasing diversity in biomedical engineering.

-- The award recipient (individual or representative of the project or organization/institution) is expected to accept the award in person and deliver a 20-minute lecture at the 2020 BMES Annual Meeting in San Diego, California.
+- The award recipient will need to accept the award in person and deliver a 20-minute lecture at the BMES Annual Meeting.

-- The recipient is expected to publish an article regarding aspects of the works recognized by the award in the Annals of Biomedical Engineering.
+- The awardee will be asked to publish an article regarding their work in the Annals of Biomedical Engineering.